Makhachkala: Sports

-The city's main football team, FC Anzhi Makhachkala, played at the 26,500-seat Anzhi Arena.
+The city's main football team, FC Dynamo Makhachkala, currently plays in the Russian Premier League.
+They play in the 15,200 Dynamo Stadium.

-Founded in 1991, the side returned to the Premier League in 2009 and in January 2011 were purchased by Dagestani commodities billionaire Suleyman Kerimov, whose investments allowed the club to sign players such as Brazilian World Cup winner Roberto Carlos and Cameroonian striker Samuel Eto'o who, during his time at the club, became the world's highest paid player.
+FC Anzhi Makhachkala, the city's former top team, played at Dynamo Stadium before moving to Anzhi Arena.
+Anzhi were purchased by Dagestani commodities billionaire Suleyman Kerimov in 2011, whose investments allowed the club to sign players such as Brazilian World Cup winner Roberto Carlos and Cameroonian striker Samuel Eto'o who, during his time at the club, became the world's highest paid player.
 The club lived its golden era, finished in the Top 5 for two consecutive seasons (2011-12 and 2012-13) and qualified for the UEFA Europa League, reaching the round of 16 on both occasions.
 However, after 2013, due to unrest in the region, the players moved to live and train in Moscow, while the local matches in Makhachkala were guarded by armed patrols.
-This situation, followed by severe budget cuts, made the club lost most of its key players and went on to finish bottom of the table in the 2013–14 Season.
+This situation, followed by severe budget cuts, made the club lose most of its key players, going on to finish bottom of the table in the 2013–14 season, and later folding in 2022 after having fallen to the third division.

+Many well-known mixed martial artists train in Makhachkala, including UFC Lightweight champions Khabib Nurmagomedov and Islam Makhachev.

 Climate

 Makhachkala has a cold semi-arid climate (Köppen: BSk) with warm, relatively dry summers and, cool relatively moist winters.
 The strong rain shadow of the Caucasus and the ability of the Siberian High to freely move westwards from its source in the Tibetan and Mongolian plateaus makes the climate quite dry, although frequently overcast throughout the winter, which is owing to the relatively low latitude and nearness to the Caspian Sea very mild by Russian standards.
 Summers are sunnier but also dry as the region is exposed to steep descending vertical velocity from the Indian monsoon, and the greatest rainfall occurs in the autumn season from September to November.
 October 1987 with 245 mm has been the wettest month, whilst no precipitation occurred in February 1958, October 1974 and April 1986.

-The coldest month since records began in 1882 has been February 1929 with a mean monthly temperature of −9.5 C, whilst the hottest have been July 2010 and August 2014 with means of 27.1 C each, although 9 August 2017 is the hottest day, reaching 40.2 C. The coldest night was on February 9, 2012, when the mercury fell to −26.8 C, beating the previous record of −26.5 C from December 28, 1888.
+The coldest month since records began in 1882 has been February 1929 with a mean monthly temperature of −9.5 C, whilst the hottest have been July 2010 and August 2014 with means of 27.1 C each, although August 9, 2017, is the hottest day, reaching 40.2 C. The coldest night was on February 9, 2012, when the mercury fell to −26.8 C, beating the previous record of −26.5 C from December 28, 1888.